TechDufus/.dotfiles/README.md

 # Matthew DeGarmo's PowerShell Profile
 This is where store my PowerShell profile.
+Ideally you would need to be an admin to run this..

 Simply Clone this directory and run the `install.ps1`.